BinhMisfit/PSRMTE/electra-paper/README.md

 Select feature which you want to run experiment with Feature.
 DATA_DIR is the location of dataset that you have defined.
 OUTPUT_DIR is the location of the result (.tsv) that you have defined.
 PRETRAIN_MODEL_DIR is the location of pretrain model.

 # Run Prediction
-To predict, run file run_predict.ipynb for predicting Springer dataset and run_predict_cs.ipynb for predicting Wang dataset
+To predict, run file run_predict.ipynb for predicting Springer dataset and Wang dataset